NMRLipids/nmrlipids.blogspot.fi/Input/README.md

 ### Organization

-This folder is divided according to the forcefield (charmm36, Berger, ...) and sub-divided according to the type of lipid (POPC, DLPC, DPPC, ...) and the condition (pure lipids, cholesterol content, ions dehydration).
+This folder is divided according to the forcefield (charmm36, Berger, ...) and sub-divided according to the type of lipid (POPC, DLPC, DPPC, ...) and the condition (pure lipids, cholesterol content, ions, dehydration).

 ### Documentation